 - Groupon – US based e-commerce company with 6,672 employees.
 It connects subscribers with local merchants offering activities, travel, and goods ad service.
 It generated US$2.6 billion in revenue in 2018.
 It has reached 50 million active users

 - Moneysupermarket Group – UK based price comparison website.
-It enables consumers to compare prices of financial services products including car insurance, home insurance, mortgages and credit cards, etc. It generated US$452 million revenue in 2018
+It enables consumers to compare prices of financial services products including car insurance, home insurance, mortgages and credit cards, etc. It generated US$452 million in revenue in 2018

 - Internet Brands – US-based media company.
-It operates online media, community and e-commerce sites.
+It operates online media, community, and e-commerce sites.
 It operates 200+ websites and generated revenue of US$258 million.
 It was acquired by KKE & Co. in 2014

 Top Affiliate Networks

 - ShareASale – US based affiliates networks.
 It currently has over 4,500 merchant programs on its platform and over 1,000,000 affiliates participating.
 It was acquired by Affiliate window